 In addition to board meetings, management staff of LINX and in particular the CEO may have meetings of varying length with individual board members to cover specific issues such as statutory, accounting, technical and human resource.
 Increasingly, Board sub-committees are used to deal with such matters.
 Other communications are affected as required via email, individual voice conversations and via conferencing.
 The Chairman maintains a more one to one relationship with the CEO and becomes the first port of call for some issues.

-In a typical year a non-executive board member may be expected to spend on average:
+In a typical year a non-executive board member may be expected to spend on average, a time commitment of approximately 24 days per year: